sachie026-zz/datagrid-react-ts-app/NOTES.md

 `Used following folder structure for components`

 - index.tsx
-- <ComponentName>.tsx
+- ComponentName.tsx
-- <ComponentName>.css [one can use .scss, styled componentes or any other preferred styling way]
+- ComponentName.css [one can use .scss, styled componentes or any other preferred styling way]
-- **tests** folder: to include all the test files related to this component
+- **__tests__** folder: to include all the test files related to this component
 - Any other child components

 # Code coverage